erikrichardlarson/unbox/README.md

 # unbox
 Log your rekordbox tracks to a txt file as they're played.
 Inspired by PRACT OBS.

+Download one of the below zip files.

+Here's the mac version: https://github.com/erikrichardlarson/unbox/releases/download/1/unbox_mac.zip <br /> And here's the windows version: https://github.com/erikrichardlarson/unbox/releases/download/1/unbox_windows.zip

-Download the zip file from the releases section https://github.com/erikrichardlarson/unbox/releases/download/1/unbox.zip, open this zip file, and open the app.
+Open this zip file, and open the app.
 Here's what you'll see:

 ![](https://github.com/erikrichardlarson/unbox/blob/main/Screen%20Shot%202020-11-12%20at%205.14.21%20PM.png)